 Self publishing books in India has come a long way today.

 When I looked to self publish my book in 2016, I had a fewer options than I have today.
-People had the notion that traditionally published books do a lot better than the self published books, and that was a huge barrier while marketing.
+People had the notion that traditionally published books do a lot better than the self-published books, and that was a huge barrier while marketing.
 But today, the scenario has completely changed.
 The readers now judge the books according to the content that they bear, and not just the publishers with whom they are published.
 This massive change has surely paved a way for the authors who want to shine in the world of books in spite of being self published.
 It’s now much easier to self publish books in India.
-In this article, I am going to share all the knowledge that I have gained over years regarding self-publishing books and its market.
+In this article, I am going to share all the knowledge that I have gained over years regarding self-publishing books and their market.